CaretCake/DataQualityReportGenerator/README.md

 ### Executing program

-* Run the program from a terminal with the following commands:
+* Compile and run the program from a terminal with the following commands:
 ```
 javac GenerateDataQualityReport.java
 java GenerateDataQualityReport "[FILENAME].arff"